Barack Obama, Oprah and More A-Listers Attend Tom Hanks and Rita Wilson's 30th Anniversary Party

 Photographer Group / Splash News

-Happy anniversary to the couple that has defied the odds that every duo in Hollywood will split!
+Happy anniversary to the couple that has defied the odds of Hollywood!

-The stars flocked to Tom Hanks and Rita Wilson's Pacific Palisades house last night for the couple's 30th wedding anniversary party on Saturday night.
+The stars flocked to Tom Hanks and Rita Wilson's Pacific Palisades house for the couple's 30th wedding anniversary party on Saturday night.

-The A-list of the A-list were there, including Kate Hudson, Martin Short, Isla Fisher Oprah Winfrey, Barack Obama, Kurt Russell, Goldie Hawn, Martin Short, Jimmy Kimmel and Conan O'Brien.
+The biggest names on the A-list were there, including Kate Hudson, Martin Short, Isla Fisher Oprah Winfrey, Barack Obama, Kurt Russell, Goldie Hawn, Martin Short, Jimmy Kimmel and Conan O'Brien.

 An eyewitness says that the party began at 7 p.m. and went until close to midnight.

 In an amazing moment, Jimmy, Conan, Martin, Goldie, Kurt and Martin were all spotted hanging out as they waited at the valet.
-Now that's one line, we wouldn't bother waiting in!
+Now that's one line we wouldn't mind waiting in!

 In 2016, Wilson gushed to E!
-News at the Chanel x MOMA film benefit honoring the two-time Oscar winner.
+News at the Chanel x MOMA film benefit honoring her two-time Oscar-winning hubby.

 "I always thought my husband is a work of art, but now there's proof that he's an work of art," Wilson gushed.
 "He's amazing.
 It's fantastic and it's celebratory and I have to say I think his films all over the years have meant a lot to a lot of people.
 I think there's something to be said about the choices of the films that he's done and as a collective thing it's pretty nice and pretty impressive."